jm379/blog/posts/1_extending_ruby/post.md

 ## Introduction

-Ruby is a great programming laguage, known for its developer friendly syntax and fast development.
+Ruby is a great programming laguage, known for its developer friendliness and fast development.
 Unfortunately that comes with a performance cost, although with its recents improvements, like the native Ruby parser [PRISM](https://github.com/ruby/prism), or using Rust on its just in time compiler [YJIT](https://github.com/ruby/ruby/blob/master/doc/yjit/yjit.md).